omer-77/knawat-npm-javascript-sdk/README.md

  mp.getTokenAuth() // Async function
  mp.getToeknAuth().then(console.log)
 ```

-After that you can use the available resource to test and see the results you got!.
+After that you can use the available methods to test and see the results you got!.

 ## Reporting Security Issues